sagcan/java-thetvdb/README.md

 | /updated/query                     	| Returns an array of series that have changed in a maximum of one week blocks since the provided "fromTime".
 The user may specify a "toTime" to grab results for less than a week.
 Any timespan larger than a week will be reduced down to one week automatically. 	| https://api.thetvdb.com/swagger#!/Updates/get_updated_query                  	|
 | /updated/query/params              	| Returns an array of valid query keys for the "/updated/query/params" route.                                                                                                                                                                                       	| https://api.thetvdb.com/swagger#!/Updates/get_updated_query_params           	|

-... and anything user-related as - again - there was no usage for me and the API calls feel somewhat basic (get/ add/ delete series and ratings from user).
+...and anything user-related as - again - there was no usage for me and the API calls feel somewhat basic (get/ add/ delete series and ratings from user).